OuiSom89/AI-generating-music/README.md

  | n_layer | 4 | Total number of layers in the AI model. |
  | dropout | 0.0 | Probability of deactivation of neurons during training, where 0 means no dropout. |

- You can change these hyperparameters in the hyperparameters.json file.
+You can change these hyperparameters in the IA\IA script\hyperparameters.json file.